opennms-forge/onms-k8s-poc/README.md

 ### For Kubernetes

 * All components on a single `namespace` represent a single OpenNMS environment or customer deployment or a single tenant.
-It will be used as:
+The name of the `namespace` will be used as:
   * Customer/Deployment identifier.
   * A prefix for the OpenNMS and Grafana databases in PostgreSQL.
   * A prefix for the index names in Elasticsearch when processing flows.